 Our Medical Transcription and Editing Program is an online, 43-credit certificate program utilizing state-of-the-art software and text materials for the at-home training of medical transcriptionists and medical transcription editors (MT/MTEs).
-It is available to students anywhere with internet access, and quarterly course loads may be customized to fit individual scheduling needs.
-This AHDI-approved program may be entered at the start of any quarter and provides the training to obtain an entry-level position as a medical transcriptionist or editor.
+It is available to students anywhere with internet access.
+This AHDI-approved program provides the training to obtain an entry-level position as a medical transcriptionist or editor.

 The cost of the program is $5,062.45.
 There is a one-time enrollment and materials fee of $315 paid at the start of the program that includes foot pedal, e-Book of Style, and access to M*Modal; currently this will tie to registration in MTE 110.
-There are quarterly online fees of $2.50 per credit taken.
+There are quarterly online fees of $3.00 per credit taken.
 Tuition is paid quarterly based on the number of credits taken.
 All online learning content and your foot pedal are included in the cost of the program; there is no additional expense for books.
 Students will need to obtain Stedman's Medical Spellchecker at an estimated cost of $80.
-A functional PC (not a Mac), access to the Internet, and Internet Explorer are necessary.
+A functional PC (not a Mac), access to the Internet, Internet Explorer, FireFox and Chrome are necessary.
 Medical Transcription Courses, Credits, Tuition and Fees

 Everett Community College is accredited by the Northwest Association of Schools and Colleges.
 This program is approved by the US Department of Education for Federal Student Aid, including Pell Grant and Stafford Loan.
 Our Student Services Specialists will help you through each step of the financial aid application process.
 For Financial Aid information and questions contact MC-MTEfinancialaid@everettcc.edu